-Unless you speak Czech, however, it can be pretty tough to navigate the Prague poker scene.
-Here at the Cardplayer Lifestyle poker blog, we’re all about providing good, useful, and entertaining information to recreational poker players.
-Thus, the idea for writing up this guide to playing poker in Prague was born.
+It can be pretty tough to navigate the Prague poker scene unless you speak Czech.
+That’s specifically why I had decided to do this write-up in the first place, and now I’m determined to provide updates to keep new visitors well informed with all the good, useful, and entertaining tips that a recreational poker player needs.
 Regardless of the time of year you head to Prague for a vacation, you’re assured some great poker if you know where to look and a great time at the felt if you know what to expect.

 9 Important General Tips about Playing Poker in Prague

 Before I get into reviewing the three poker rooms I played at in Prague, here are a number of observations I noted while playing that you’d be wise not to ignore.

 You couldn’t possibly expect a complete guide to playing poker in Prague without a Czech/check Rounders joke, right? ☺